 Last Updated on

-Paying cash for rental properties may seem like the safe bet, but it may actually be costing you a lot of money.
+Paying cash for rental properties may seem like a safe bet, but it may actually be costing you a lot of money.
 I am trying to buy as many rental properties as I can because I feel they are one of the best investments available.
 Many people feel paying cash is the best option because you don’t have to pay any interest, but I make more money when I use loans.
 I can buy more rentals, which means I have more tax advantages, more equity, more cash flow, and more appreciation.

 The key to my strategy and obtaining great returns is being able to leverage my money.
 Leveraging is using other people’s money for investments so you use less of your own money.
 By using other people’s money, you can buy more properties and increase your returns on the total cash invested.
 If you pay cash your returns decrease dramatically, and all the benefits of owning rental properties decrease as well.